Yoshiki (musician): 2023–2024: classical world tours and directorial debut

+2025–present: Time 100, BMG deal, and Josh Groban collaboration

 On March 18, 2025, Yoshiki performed the U.S. and Japanese national anthems at the MLB Tokyo Series opening ceremony.
 In April, Time named Yoshiki one of the most influential people of 2025 in their Time 100 list, citing that "Yoshiki has continued to break boundaries—not just as a musician, but also as a cultural ambassador...his influence resonates across the globe."
-In June, Yoshiki announced that he wrote and composed Bi-ray's debut single "Butterfly" as the theme song for the Hollywood film Bride Hard, starring Rebel Wilson.
+In June, Yoshiki wrote and composed Bi-ray's debut single "Butterfly" as the theme song for the Hollywood film Bride Hard, starring Rebel Wilson.
 The song reached #1 on the iTunes Pop, Recochoku, and Mora charts in Japan, and the music video, co-directed by Yoshiki, was released on June 20.
-In August, it was announced that Yoshiki would be the first Japanese musical artist to perform at Hegra, the World Heritage Site in Alula, Saudi Arabia.
 On September 5, Bi-ray released the "Butterfly - Narrative Version" music video directed by Yoshiki, which featured on-screen appearances by Rebel Wilson, Anna Camp, Colleen Camp, Gigi Zumbado, Da'Vine Joy Randolf, and Yoshiki.

-In September 2025, Yoshiki as chosen for the cover of Flaunt magazine's 200th issue, with a feature interview covering his views on streaming music platforms, AI in music, his careers in fashion and wine, and his dedication to performing live.
+In September 2025, Yoshiki was chosen for the cover of Flaunt magazine's 200th issue, with a feature interview covering his views on streaming music platforms, AI in music, his careers in fashion and wine, and his dedication to performing live.
 On October 15, Yoshiki presented his conversational AI avatar - "AI Yoshiki" - at Dreamforce 2025 in an interview with Jessica Sibley, CEO of Time.
 Yoshiki discussed the need for integrity and co-existence between artists and AI, saying "I want the artistic industry and AI to co-exist.
 AI should not replace the artist.
 I want to protect the artistic industry as much as I can, and that's why I created AI Yoshiki."
-In November 2025, Yoshiki was inducted into the Asian Hall of Fame.
+In November 2025, Yoshiki was inducted into the Asian Hall of Fame and became the first Japanese artist to be invited to perform at Hegra, the UNESCO World Heritage site in Al-Ula, Saudi Arabia.
+On December 22, 2025, he was invited to perform onstage with the Jonas Brothers to perform a piano rendition of "Fly With Me".